MARBLE: Multi-Armed Restless Bandits in Latent Markovian Environment: Introduction

-Classical formulations typically assume stationary dynamics, an assumption that often fails in practice \cite{li2022efficient,wang2024online}.
-This motivates learning-based RMAB approaches that allow initially changing dynamics \cite{besbes2014stochastic,hung2025non,shisher2025online,gafni2022restless}.
-Beyond stationarity, prior work includes nonstationary bandits under a variation-budget model with optimal regret \cite{li2022efficient,wang2024online,besbes2014stochastic}, globally modulated RMABs with regime-aware indices \cite{gafni2022restless}, and Whittle-style online index learning, using windowing or change detection, with provable dynamic-regret guarantees \cite{hung2025non,shisher2025online}.
+Classical formulations typically assume stationary dynamics, an assumption that often fails in practice \cite{li2022efficient}.
+This motivates learning-based RMAB approaches that allow initially changing dynamics \cite{besbes2014stochastic,shisher2025online,gafni2022restless}.
+Beyond stationarity, prior work includes nonstationary bandits under a variation-budget model with optimal regret \cite{li2022efficient,besbes2014stochastic}, globally modulated RMABs with regime-aware indices \cite{gafni2022restless}, and Whittle-style online index learning, using windowing or change detection, with provable dynamic-regret guarantees \cite{shisher2025online}.

 Existing studies on changing dynamics often assume prior knowledge of when and how the dynamics change or that the relevant context is observable.
 In RL, these assumptions frequently fail: the dynamics may be hidden and unrecoverable from observations \cite{amiri2025reinforcement,amiri2024convergence}.
 In such cases, neither the context nor the environment's dynamics can be learned, raising the question of whether classical learning-based RL methods still converge.
 In \cite{amiri2024convergence}, the RL problem considers a scenario where the reward function varies at each iteration while the transition probabilities remain stationary.
 By contrast, \cite{amiri2025reinforcement} examines a more general setting in which the entire dynamics change abruptly, governed by an unobserved Markovian latent state.
-The same question arises when considering the convergence of learning-based RMAB methods in a nonstationary environment.
+Therefore, the same question remains open for learning-based RMAB methods under nonstationarity driven by an unobserved Markovian latent state, which is a gap this work addresses.

 We introduce MARBLE (Multi-Armed Restless Bandit in a Latent Markovian Environment), a framework that models nonstationary dynamics with abrupt regime changes via a latent Markov state.
 Furthermore, we introduced Markov-Average Indexability (MAI) as a relaxed indexability assumption and studied the synchronous Q-learning \cite{avrachenkov2022whittle, borkar2008stochastic,lakshminarayanan2017stability} with Whittle Index (QWI) under the MARBLE framework.
 Besides, we provided theoretical guarantees showing that under the MAI criterion, synchronous QWI converges to the optimal Q-table and, in turn, to the optimal Whittle indices, thereby attaining the optimal policy \cite{avrachenkov2022whittle}.
 Finally, we validate MARBLE on a recommender-system task, in which the platform maintains a calibrated simulator (digital twin) enabling full-sweep, planning-style synchronous updates, demonstrating empirically that synchronous QWI converges to an optimal policy in this setting.